keshavarziamin/GitAction_template/README.md

-# Test-CI/CD
+# GitAction_Template
-A simple code to show CI/CD how to work.
+A simple templte to show CI/CD how to work.